simdjson/simdjson/doc/parse_many.md

 parse_many
 ==========

-An interface providing features to work with files or streams containing multiple JSON documents.
+An interface providing features to work with files or streams containing multiple small JSON documents.
 As fast and convenient as possible.

 Contents